Meet Collegiate Edu-Nation

 Dr. Dromgoole is a member of Phi Kappa Phi Honor Society, Alpha Zeta Honor Fraternity, and Epsilon Sigma Phi Extension Professional’s society.

-Susan Grove grew up in a small rural town in Northwest Indiana and lived there with her family until she graduated high school.
+Dr. Susan Ruiz-Grove grew up in a small rural town in Northwest Indiana and lived there with her family until she graduated high school.
 As a first-generation college student, Susan attended Purdue University to earn her undergraduate degree in Political Science.
 Shortly after college graduation, she married her husband, Joseph Grove, who was a member of the US Navy.
 After eight years of military service, Susan, her husband, and her children decided to relocate to the Dallas area to be close to family.

 In 2011, Susan earned her master’s degree in Management from Texas A&M University-Commerce.
 Then in 2019, she earned her Ph.
 D. in Human Resource Development from the University of Texas at Tyler.
 Susan has over 16 years of experience in the field of higher education.
 Most recently, she served as the Associate Dean of Student Services, and prior to this position, she was the Grant Manager for two federally funded programs.